 To complete these steps, you can contact Citrix Customer Service.
+For more information, see Account information.

 To be able to download the hotfixes that are restricted to CSS customers, your organization must have an active Citrix Success Services agreement.

 If you are unsure whether your Citrix account can be used to download CSS-only hotfixes through XenCenter, log in to https://support.citrix.com and check that you can download a CSS-only hotfix file through the browser.